elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 ### Release notes

-- Configuration for the certificate issuers has been changed and requires running the [migration script](migration/v0.6.x-v0.7.x/migrate-issuer-config.sh).
+- Configuration for the certificate issuers has been changed and requires running the [migration script](migration/v0.6.x-v0.7.x/migrate-issuer-config.sh).'
+- Remove `alerts.opsGenieHeartbeat.enable` and `alerts.opsGenieHeartbeat.enabled` from your config file `sc-config.yaml`.
+- Run `ck8s init` again to update your config files with new options (after checking out v0.7.0).

 ### Added